Top 19 Best Things To Do in Poland

 As you explore the Old Town, the lively atmosphere and rich history immerse you in its stunning architecture and vibrant street life.
 The preserved old buildings and winding streets give you the feeling of walking through a different time.

 Just a short walk away, Wawel Castle sits high above the Vistula River.
 This royal castle is an impressive blend of Gothic, Renaissance, and Baroque styles.
-For an unforgettable journey, a Krakow Old Town and Wawel Castle tour guides you through the heart of this historic area.
+Don’t miss the chance to uncover Krakow’s royal heritage and timeless beauty!

-1. Visit the Auschwitz-Birkenau Memorial: A Powerful Reminder of History
+1. Visit the Auschwitz-Birkenau Memorial and Museum: A Powerful Reminder of History